 You’ll also need to add any extra features to your newly upgraded site and this may mean adding new pages with new content.

-A free website is a great way to get online without spending anything.
+Creating a free website is a great way to get online without spending anything.
 Although there are drawbacks to having a free site, if you choose a reputable provider which offers you an easy way to upgrade your site when you need to, then it’s a great way to get started.